-uartintr (kernel/uart.c:84) reads any waiting input characters from the UART hardware and hands them to consoleintr; it doesn't wait for characters, since future input will raise a new interrupt.
+uartintr (kernel/uart.c:180) reads any waiting input characters from the UART hardware and hands them to consoleintr (kernel/console.c:138); it doesn't wait for characters, since future input will raise a new interrupt.
 The job of consoleintr is to accumulate input characters in cons.buf until a whole line arrives. consoleintr treats backspace and a few other characters specially.
 When a newline arrives, consoleintr wakes up a waiting consoleread (if there is one).